Specialist dental bone grafting and gum grafting in Sydney.

 Why choose an Oral and Maxillofacial Surgeon?

-Oral and Maxillofacial Surgeons are qualified as doctors, dentists, and surgeons — giving them the highest level of training in oral surgery and bone reconstruction.
+Oral and Maxillofacial Surgeons are qualified as doctors, dentists, and surgeons, giving them the highest level of training in oral surgery and bone reconstruction.
+They perform dental bone graft procedures and bone grafting for dental implants regularly, providing specialist care held to the highest surgical and safety standards.

 The benefits of specialist care: